chessgriffin/obsd-minecraft/README.md

     $ chmod +x native-lwjgl.sh
 ```

+Check the variables at the top of the script to see if you need to change
+anything.
+Basically, they are simply pointing to the directory where you built
+lwjgl in your $HOME directory.
+If you used the 'workdir' name suggested in
+Step 3, then you probably don't need to edit the script at all but check it out
+just in case.

 Step 8.
 STUPID HACK - link /usr/X11R6/lib/libGL.so.15.0 to
 /usr/lib/libGL.so.1 because otherwise the game won't run.
 I tried adding
 the path /usr/X11R6/lib to the -Djava.library.path variable in the